This article is focused toward troubleshooting TestOut videos. See this article for troubleshooting slow or unresponsive lab simulations.

-Our videos stream from videocdn.testout.com and cdn.testout.com.
+Our videos stream from videocdn.testout.com.
 The videos are, by default, 720p quality .mp4 files with an H.264 encoding that are streamed as HTML5 video and played by your internet browser.
 A typical video can be 20MB - 80 MB in size.
-Our videos support mono and stereo audio only, so custom audio managers and speaker setups should ensure that they are not using surround sound in order to hear the audio.
+Some of our videos support mono and stereo audio only, so custom audio managers and speaker setups should ensure that they are not using surround sound in order to hear the audio.

-We contract Microsoft to use Verizon POP servers to deliver our content anywhere in the world with speed and efficiency.
-Due to the way it is set up, it is very uncommon for any slowness to be caused by too much demand on the servers.
+We use a content delivery network (CDN) to deliver our content anywhere in the world with speed and efficiency.
+Due to the way it is set up, it is uncommon for any slowness to be caused by too much demand on the servers.

 3. How to Find your Internet Speed

 We officially require at least 3.6 Mbps internet download speed but we have found that most videos stream fine at 3 Mbps.
 At around 2.5 Mbps some momentary buffering may be noticed.
 Approaching 2Mbps or less, stopping, stalling, and buffering can be a frequent occurrence.